 by Tom Johnson It’s hard to believe that, in 2005, the voice of Iron Maiden was still able to pull it off.
 More than 20 years after joining Maiden in the wake of Paul Di’Anno’s dismissal, Dickinson was still the “air-raid siren” he had been back then — his voice hardly showing any age except for in the very highestRead More

-by Tom Johnson It took a while before Death on the Road finally appeared — having been pulled at the last minute due to some kind of catastrophic pressing errors on the discs.
-Maiden fans who wanted this thing waited and waited, patiently enduring month after silent month of absolutely no word at all.
+It took a while before Iron Maiden’s Death on the Road finally appeared — having been pulled at the last minute due to some kind of catastrophic pressing errors on the discs.
+Iron Maiden fans who wanted this thing waited and waited, patiently enduring month after silent month of absolutely no word at all.
 At times, it seemed as ifRead More

 by Fred Phillips When Bruce Dickinson’s first solo album, Tattooed Millionaire, arrived in 1990, it left me — and I’m sure many other Iron Maiden fans — just a little confused.